offthedial/site/src/pages/idtga/rules.md

    - Preliminaries take approximately `2:25` hours in total.
    - Top cut take approximately `1:35` hours in total.

-   **Stagger Start**

-   To help reduce the clutter of requests at the start of the tournament, each divisions start time will be staggered by five minutes.

-   - Master Division: Tournament start time
-   - Power Division: +5 minutes from start time
-   - Wisdom Division: +10 minutes from start time
-   - Courage Division +15 minutes from start time

-   If a division is not in operation, the divisions will shift up their start time accordingly (e.g. if the Wisdom Division isn't running Courage Division would start +10 minutes after the start time)

 ### Round Durations

 - Each swiss round lasts `35` minutes.